cubicdaiya/ngx_small_light/README.md

 ## Not supported animated GIF

-`ngx_small_light` does not suport Animated GIF.
+`ngx_small_light` does not suport the transformation kept animation for animated GIF.
-Because it takes long time to transform(e.g. resize, crop) Animated GIF with animation.
+Because it takes long time to transform(e.g. resize, crop) animated GIF kept animation.
 So it is not realistic for `ngx_small_light` to support an animated GIF.

+If the animated GIF is given, `ngx_small_light` transforms only the first frame.

 # Running Tests